thegreystone/jmc-old/core/org.openjdk.jmc.agent/README.md

 ```

 ## Interacting with the agent
-At runtime the agent can be used to revert the instrumentation of a method to a version prior to instrumenting.
-By supplying the revertToPreInstrumentation function with a XML description of transformations to keep, all unlisted transformations will be reverted.
-Supplying an empty XML description will revert all instrumented methods to their preinstrumentation versions.
+At runtime the agent can be used to modify the transformed state of a class.
+To specify a desired state, supply the setTransforms function with a XML description of transformations to keep or modify, and leave out all those that should be reverted to their preinstrumentation versions.

 ## Known Issues
 * The full converter support is still to be merged into the open source repo